-The most recent (1999) NYSDEC Priority Waterbody Listings (PWL) for the Upper Hudson River basin do not include Eagle Lake.
-Recent evaluations of the CSLAP data suggest that recreation and bathing may be stressed by excessive weed growth.
-The Upper Hudson Basin PWL designations will be formally re-evaluated in 2003.
+The 1996 NYSDEC Priority Waterbody Listings (PWL) for the Upper Hudson River drainage basin do not include Eagle Lake.
+The CSLAP datasets suggest that recreation may be stressed due to excessive weed growth.
+The next PWL cycle for the Upper Hudson River drainage basin will occur in 2003.